Apply now to be a WAC Assessment rater!

 WHEN?
 Wednesday, May 8th – Wednesday, May 15th (weekend excluded), 8:30-4:30 (times tentative).
 We estimate that the rating process will take 5-6 days.
 Full attendance in the primary rubric norming session on Wednesday, May 8th and Thursday, May 9th is required.
 These required norming session days will not impact raters teaching/taking classes during summer terms 1 or 2 as they occur before the summer terms begin.
 Evaluators with the most availability are preferred.

 WHERE?
 In person on the Boca campus.
-The rating will take place in a computer lab, but raters are welcome to bring personal laptops to use if they prefer.
+The rating will take place in the UCEW, but raters are welcome to bring personal laptops to use if they prefer.

 WHY?
 The WAC assessment seeks to determine the improvements in student writing across a wide range of WAC courses as well as areas of concern.
 Raters often find norming conversations engaging and revealing about their own values in student writing.
 Also, it is a chance to earn extra money in the summer.